 Please email email@example.com for more information, or to let us know you would like to join the group.
 We open to new members in the first weeks of a new book, and then tend to close it, for the sake of the group's continuity.
 We will also pass your name on to our book group coordinator.
 Our next book will be chosen and a new group formed in September.

 Meditation Class on Wednesdays

 Our weekly meditation class, led almost every week by Matthew Small, is helpful for beginners and for more experienced meditators.
 We meet in person at Dorje Ling, at 7:00 p.m. on Wednesdays.

 Buddhist meditation is a practice of wakeful presence.
 During meditation, everything outside ourselves is left as it is.
 Attention is focused on the present moment.
-The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions.
-The goal is to be simply present, to experience things as they are.
+The purpose of meditation is to wake up from the maze of habitual distractions and dissatisfactions, and the goal is to be simply present, to experience things as they are.

 There are many different types of Tibetan Buddhist meditation.
-Currently, these Wednesday evening practice sessions focus on a survey of different techniques, with short discussions, including the following: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness or metta; and compassion meditations like tonglen, the practice of sending and receiving.
+Currently, these Wednesday evening practice sessions focus on several different techniques, with short discussions: silent sitting practices with awareness on the breath, like calm abiding; analytical practices like insight meditation; loving-kindness or metta; and compassion meditations like tonglen, the practice of sending and receiving.